okemoto6/GDAPC/TEST-GH-KNIT.md

 Since it is every ride data and it is collected automatically, it is free of observer, sampling and confirmation bias.
 It also fulfills the conditions of good data (it is reliable, original, comprehensive, current and cited).
-Data's licensing, privacy, security and accessibility are specified in Data License Agreement available under
+Data’s licensing, privacy, security and accessibility are specified in Data License Agreement available under
 <https://divvybikes.com/data-license-agreement> site.